 Our history

-The National Churches Trust
+2007: becoming the National Churches Trust

 The National Churches Trust was created in 2007 to carry on the work of the Historic Churches Preservation Trust (HCPT), which was set up in 1953.

-A portrait of HM King Charles III
+A portrait of HM King Charles III Hugo Burnand & The Royal Family

-Hugo Burnand & The Royal Family
+©Hugo Burnand & The Royal Family

 Find out about the history of our Royal patronage

-We are honoured to welcome King Charles III as Patron of the National Churches Trust.
+We are honoured to have King Charles III as Patron of the National Churches Trust.
 This highlights the significance of UK churches and the important role that the National Churches Trust plays in keeping these wonderful buildings open and in good repair.

-Find out how the Royal Family have played an important role in championing churches across the UK.
+Find out how the Royal Family have played an important role in championing churches across the UK